-- 1. Construction Plan 23531048801-VO-SKCH-015.pdf is for the permit holder's internal reference only and was not reviewed as a decision tool for this permit, nor does it form an integral part of this permit. - Instructions for submitting notice of construction start, as required by regulation, can be found in the Oil and Gas Activity Operations Manual on the BC Energy Regulator's website. - 3.
-Unless a condition or its context suggests otherwise, terms used in this approval have the same meaning as the Environmental Protection and Management Regulation under the Oil and Gas Activities Act. - 4.
+- 1. Construction Plan CGL4703-MCSL-G-MP-0073-STORAGE\SITE\TD28\SKETCH-Rev0.pdf is for the permit holder's internal reference only and was not reviewed as a decision tool for this permit, nor does it form an integral part of this permit. - 2.
+Instructions for submitting notice of construction start, as required by regulation, can be found in the Oil and Gas Activity Operations Manual on the BC Energy Regulator's website. - 3.
+Unless a condition or its context suggests otherwise, terms used in this approval have the same meaning as the Environmental Protection and Management Regulation under the Energy Resource Activities Act. - 4.
 Appropriate tenure may be issued upon acceptance of the post-construction plan.
 Submission of the original application and submission of the post-construction plan is considered an application for all subsequent applicable Land Act tenures.
-Upon the BC Energy Regulator's acceptance of the post-construction plan no further applications for replacement tenure are required. - 5.
-Temporary access is intended to be short term access to facilitate construction of an oil and gas activity.
-It is not intended for sustained use and is not constructed to oil and gas road standards.
+Upon the BC Energy Regulator's acceptance of the post-construction plan no further applications for replacement tenure are required.